Estimating Treatment Effects Under Bounded Heterogeneity: Heterogeneity-aware confidence intervals

 \subsection{Calibrated simulations}

-We calibrate our simulation design to the data analyzed in \cite{angrist1998} in order to compare the performance of various estimators in realistic settings. \cite{angrist1998} links social security earnings records to administrative data on a sample of U.S. military applicants from 1979 to 1982 to estimate the effects of voluntary military service on veterans' earnings.
-The data include the following observable characteristics: year of application, year of birth, education at the time of application, race, and Armed Forces Qualification Test (AFQT) score group.
-The paper argues that soldiers earned more than comparable civilians during their service.
-In the long run, however, it documents heterogeneity in treatment effects: military service modestly increased the civilian earnings of non-white veterans while reducing those of white veterans.
+We illustrate the theoretical results so far in realistic settings through simulations calibrated to the data generating process in \cite{angrist1998}. \cite{angrist1998} links social security earnings records to administrative data on a sample of U.S. military applicants from 1979 to 1982 to estimate the effects of voluntary military service on veterans' earnings.
+The following discrete characteristics are controlled for confounding: year of application, year of birth, education at the time of application, race, and Armed Forces Qualification Test (AFQT) score group.
+The paper documents heterogeneity in treatment effects: military service modestly increased the civilian earnings of non-white veterans while reducing those of white veterans.
 Further heterogeneity is observed across background characteristics such as education and AFQT scores, which prompted \cite{angrist1998} to theoretically analyze the different estimands of the short regression and the long regression (referred to therein as the controlled contrast estimator).
 The estimates were found to be significantly different, both statistically and economically.